SummitShare/SummitShare-Source/packages/dapp/README.md

 - **Scripts**: Hosts the scripts for interacting with smart contracts, enabling functionalities like ticket purchasing and exhibit creation.
 - **APIs**: Includes the APIs that bridge frontend actions with the subgraph and smart contracts, facilitating platform processes.

-### Component Categories 🧩

-- **Landing Page**: The entry point for general users, showcasing available exhibitions and platform features.
-- **Help and Info**: Provides users with guidance on platform usage, FAQs, and support.
-- **Admin Dashboard**: For platform administrators, offering insights into platform activities and management tools.
-- **User Dashboard**: Where users manage their profiles, view purchased tickets, and access exhibitions.
-- **Event Creator Form**: A comprehensive form for exhibit creators to propose new exhibitions, including details like name, date, location, and stakeholders.
-- **Exhibit Dashboard**: Provides exhibit creators and stakeholders with insights, progression tracking, and voting functionalities for exhibition proposals.

-### User Flows 🔄

-- **General Users**: Can browse exhibitions, connect wallets, purchase tickets, and access exhibitions.
-- **Exhibit Creators**: Start by creating an exhibit proposal, inviting stakeholders, and managing the exhibition through consensus voting and dashboard insights.

 ### Resources 📌

-- **Hosted Service**: For the latest updates and interaction with the platform's subgraph, visit [The Graph Hosted Service](https://thegraph.com/hosted-service/subgraph/daodesigner/revenue-sharing-source).
 - **Contracts Directory**: For a more in depth exploration into the [smart contracts (RVS-m)](https://github.com/bicos-io01/Revenue-Sharing-Source/tree/Central/packages/contracts) operating within the platform.

 - **Utils**: Collection of essential utility scripts and configurations in the [Utils directory](https://github.com/bicos-io01/Revenue-Sharing-Source/tree/Central/packages/dapp/src/utils), which provide the building blocks for Dapp development and maintenance.